ncla/LoungeDestroyer/README.md

 ## Updates
 It is possible that CSGOLounge.com might update their site which breaks LoungeDestroyer's functionality.
 GreaseMonkey and Tampermonkey provides auto-updating functionality.

 **On TamperMonkey (Chrome):** go to your TamperMonkey dashboard, manage to Settings, locate "Script update" section and there should be "Check interval" select menu.
 You can change it to "Every hour" if you so desire.
+To force update, go to Dashboard => Installed userscripts, select/tick "CS:GO Lounge Destroyer", and select "Trigger an update" from the menu and press "Start".

 **On GreaseMonkey (Firefox):** GreaseMonkey doesn't have an option for update intervals in their options.
 You can force a manual update however.
 Go to your Add-ons => User Scripts, right click on "CS:GO Lounge Destroyer" and click "Find updates" or "Forced Find updates".
 If both options are disabled, you need to disable "Require secure updates" in GreaseMonkey options and try again.